-If yes, what is the minimum number of cre of measure?
+If yes, what is the minimum number of credits and the unit of measure?

-Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not Required
+Requirements Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+High school transcript \checkmark

-College transcript(s) Х
+College transcript(s) \checkmark

-Essay or personal statement х
+Essay or personal \checkmark

-Interview Х
+Interview \checkmark

-Standardized test scores Х
+Standardized test scores \checkmark

-Statement of good standing from prior institution(s) х
+Statement of good standing from prior institution(s) \checkmark

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.75

-List any other application requirements specific to transfer applicants: D8

-List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column
+- If a minimum high school grade point average is required D6 of transfer applicants, specify (on a 4.0 scale): - D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 COIGHINI.
-Priority Date Closing Date Notification Date Reply Date Rolling Admission
+D9 Term Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 7/31 Х
+D9 Fall 7/31 8/24 rolling 8/31

-D9 Winter 11/1 11/15 12/1
+D9 Winter 11/1 12/1 rolling 12/8

-D9 Spring 2/15 2/15 3/1
+D9 Spring \checkmark

 D9 Summer